 Montjuïc is a mountain married to the sports: Olympic Stadium, Palau Sant Jordi, Olympic Museum, Picornell swimming pools (that ones with impressive views of the jumpers and Barcelona in the background).
 And beyond sports Montjuic has so many things to see, the MNAC (Museu Nacional d’Art de Catalunya), the Palau Nacional o Poble Espanyol.
 Hundred per cent touristic.

 Another interesting area is Penedes.
 The comparison with the italian Tuscany is too obvious.
 The problem would be to know which one is the nicest area to ride your bike.
 Vineyards, solitaire roads, mild weather, soft climbs… Is there a paradise for cyclists?
 It should be not far from there.
-Visiting the factories of wine, the well known catalan cava, and remembering the old saga Falcon Crest… All in all, just minutes way from Barcelona!
+Visiting the wineries, the well known catalan cava, and remembering the old saga Falcon Crest… All in all, just minutes way from Barcelona!

 Last but not least.
 Montseny mountain is really close to Barcelona.
 You can reach it from the big city in hardly 70 km.
 The highest elevation of Montseny is Turo de l’Home, at 1700 meters.
 One of the steepest roads in whole Catalonia, a real challenge for strong cyclists.
 But no need to climb up to the top.
-You can reach Coll Formic or Santa Fe del Montseny.
-Solitaire roads climbing the mountain in which you can enjoy incredible landscapes, specially in autumn.
+You can reach Coll Formic or Santa Fe del Montseny, solitaire roads climbing the mountain in which you can enjoy incredible landscapes, specially in autumn.

 Barcelona is a cosmopolitan city that awaits you all year long to ride the bike and also to learn so many interesting things.
 A city that is worth visiting.
 No doubt!